The Priests: 2009–2010: Harmony and Noel

 In August 2009, they began recording their second album, entitled "Harmony", under the same production team.
 It was released in November 2009 and has reaped platinum awards in Ireland and Sweden, where the album reached the No 1 spot in the Swedish charts just before Christmas 2009.

 The trio completed a very successful concert tour of UK & Ireland playing to packed houses and ending with a homecoming concert in Belfast's Waterfront Hall.
 Their concert itinerary also took in two concerts in the Millennium Forum in the City of Derry, the first concert coinciding with the release of the Saville Report on Bloody Sunday.
 They noted that it was an auspicious day for the city and for the future.

 The trio's first Christmas album, Noel, was released 2 November 2010.
 The album debuted at number 3 on the US Top Classical Albums Chart and #18 on the Top Christian Albums Chart.
 In Canada, the album charted at number 100 on the Canadian Albums Chart and number 8 on the Canadian Classical Albums Chart.

 In November 2010 they released an autobiography Soul Song: Reflections on an Unexpected Journey (Hardback).
 A paperback edition was released in April 2012.

 2011–2018: Then Sings My Soul and Alleluia

 In April 2012, The Priests released Then Sings My Soul – The Best of the Priests featuring one new song, "Danny Boy".
 The group then toured in Europe, Canada and the US.

 In early 2015 the Priests re-signed their recording contract with Sony Music.
-Their album Alleluia was recorded in 2016 and released on 7 November 2018.
+Their album Alleluia was recorded in 2016 and released on 7 October of that same year.